BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The benchmarks were selected following the Berkeley Dwarf Taxonomy and are from real world high performance computing applications.
 The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on an NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
 Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads varied from 2-76% and GPU power consumption overheads ranged from 38-83 Watts, illustrating important architectural differences between the CPU and GPU.
-At the time this thesis was written the Rodinia Benchmark suite consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended. [@che2010characterization]
+The Rodinia Benchmark suite originally consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended [@che2010characterization].
 This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal all of which may be expected to benefit from GPU acceleration.
 Diversity analysis was also performed and took the form of a Micro-Architecture independent analysis study.
 The MICA framework, discussed in [section @sec:microarchitecture-independent], was used as the basis of the evaluation and the motivation was to justify each application's inclusion in the benchmark suite by showing deviations between applications in the corresponding kiviat diagrams.